Kibbu92/CustumQuantumTensorflow/paper/paper.md

 # Summary

-The integration of quantum computing with classical machine learning is emerging as a promising research direction, with the potential to significantly enhance model expressivity and computational efficiency [CITES].
-However, despite strong theoretical foundations, practical implementations are still largely limited to simulation-based approaches due to the current constraints of quantum hardware [CITE].
-A similar situation occurred in the development of artificial neural networks, which were first conceptualized in the mid-20th century [CITE] but became practically viable only in recent decades with the advent of modern computational resources and large-scale datasets.
+The integration of quantum computing with classical machine learning is emerging as a promising research direction, with the potential to significantly enhance model expressivity and computational efficiency [@haldorai:2024, @sood:2024,
+@peral:2024, @zeguendry:2023].
+However, despite strong theoretical foundations, practical implementations are still largely limited to simulation-based approaches due to the current constraints of quantum hardware.
+A similar situation occurred in the development of artificial neural networks, which were first conceptualized in the mid-20th century [@mcculloch:1943] but became practically viable only in recent decades with the advent of modern computational resources and large-scale datasets.

 This repository introduces **QuLayer**, a TensorFlow-native framework for building and simulating quantum circuits directly within classical deep learning pipelines.
 The primary goal of this software is to simplify the development